Redone0001/waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 - Actively downgrading
 - Sneaking alts in to fleet

-All questions and concerns can be mailed to Council listed in Beancursion discord
+All questions and concerns can be mailed to Jakaja listed in Beancursion discord.
+If the issue concern Jakaja, reach out to Astral (Horde Sherif).